 You will probably want to check your health insurance plan to see what portion of these costs it covers.
 If your insurance plan will not pay all of the anticipated costs and you cannot afford the difference, discuss this situation frankly with your surgeon.

 The most important criteria for choosing your surgeon is your ability to trust the doctor.
-When you meet with your surgeon, speak with her and listen carefully to her plans and explanations.
-You need to feel comfortable with what your surgeon says, how she says it, and how relaxed and confident you feel with the level of care.
+When you meet with your surgeon, speak with and listen carefully to plans and explanations.
+You need to feel comfortable with what your surgeon says, how it is said, and how relaxed and confident you feel with the level of care.